slakovic/Sortify/README.md

 3. Launch Sortify and start organizing your files efficiently.

+## Demo

+To watch the demo of the app go to this site (https://youtu.be/Igdo2IoWsK0/)

 ## Usage

 1. **Launching Sortify:** Upon opening Sortify, you'll be presented with a user-friendly interface.